Arie2021jw/SQL_SERVER-Numbers-and-Statistics/README.md

-This repository contains multiple examples on how SQL Server can be used to manipulate strings.
+This repository contains multiple examples on how SQL Server can be used to work with numbers and statistics.

 List of examples:
 1) Average calculations